-In general, gift cards should be used for purchases or to send as gifts, and not as payments.
+- Gift cards should be used for purchases or to send as gifts, not as payments.
 Also, as with all sensitive information, the numbers on your gift card should never be shared over the phone or online.

-Next, if the scammer continues to contact you by phone, text message or email, do not engage further.
+If the scammer continues to contact you by phone, text message or email, do not engage further.
 Block the scammer’s number from your mobile device and mark their emails as spam.

 Finally, report the incident to the FTC and alert your family and friends about the scam.

 Give the Gift of TwinStar Visa® Gift Card